jdovener/QA-DevOps-Practical/README.md

 * Reverse Proxy: NGINX

 ## Project Planning:
 A Trello board was created to list and organise the objectives of the project.
-The inital Trello board is shown below:
+The initial Trello board is shown below:

 ![Trello Board](https://github.com/jdovener/QA-DevOps-Practical/blob/dev/images/Trello1.png)